 STC Rating Chart

-This STC rating chart shows a variety of building materials, their average STC rating and what noise can and cannot be heard at that STC rating.
+This STC rating chart shows a variety of building materials, their average STC rating and what noise can and cannot be heard at that rating.
 Specific products for these building materials will vary, so talk to the manufacturer to get the exact STC rating before purchasing.

 Things to note: STC rating of 25 is what can be easily heard.
 STC rating of 38-42 is considered good soundproofing for residential.
 STC rating of 50-65 is professional, commercial soundproofing for recording studios, etc.